 Veterinarian Bill Streit and Wendy Perrone of the Three Rivers Avian Center prepare to release a female bald eagle from the top of a hay bale near Lewisburg.

-A dozer operator at the Greenbrier County Landfill spotted the grounded eagle Aug.
+LEWISBURG, W.Va. -- A female bald eagle found on the ground and near death from zinc poisoning earlier this month returned to the skies over Greenbrier County on Wednesday, following nearly three weeks of rehabilitation at the Three Rivers Avian Center.A dozer operator at the Greenbrier County Landfill spotted the grounded eagle Aug.
 10 near the landfill's main entrance gate.
 He reported the bird's presence to landfill manager Wayne Childers, who in turn contacted Greenbrier County animal control officer Robert McClung."She was sitting on her rear end, barely able to stand because she was so weak and run down," when McClung arrived at the scene, said Wendy Perrone, executive director of Three Rivers Avian Center

-Reach Rick Steelhammer at email@example.com or 304-348-5169.
+.Reach Rick Steelhammer at email@example.com or 304-348-5169.